 Communication is crucial for maintaining high levels of productivity and ensuring remote workers feel a sense of belonging within the company.
 For organizations that had a remote work system in place before the pandemic, this is nothing new, but now these issues are affecting everyone.

-In this guide, we’ll walk you through the current state of remote communication and common misconceptions holding your company back from effectively communicating while working from home.
+That’s why in this guide, we’ll walk you through the current state of remote communication.
+We’ll also address some of the common misconceptions holding companies back when it comes to effectively communicating while working from home.

 What is remote communication?